mkevinstever/openconnect-android/docs-download/HTD.md

-### How to download debug version APK file
+### How to download the latest version of Openconnect for Android APK file?

-You can download the latest version android app APK file with debug flag on https://gitlab.com/openconnect/ics-openconnect/-/jobs
+You can download the latest version of the Android app APK file with debug flag on https://gitlab.com/openconnect/ics-openconnect/-/jobs

-1.Open this URL, find a any job named test/build-debug and state is success.
+1. Open this URL and find any job named test/build-debug with a status of passed.
 ![step1](./step-1.png)

-2.Select one job and click.
+2. Select a job and click

-3.Find a title named "Job artifacts", and click "Browse" button.
+3.Find a title on page and named "Job artifacts", and click "Browse" button.
 ![step2](./step-2.png)

 4.You will see debug version APK, click name.